 A promising future of pacing

-Most bradycardic heart rhythm problems - apart from atrial fibrillation with slow ventricular response - require the stimulation of both top and bottom right heart chambers but the current wireless pacemaker can deliver impulses only to the right ventricle.
-There are some other problems and wireless pacemakers will require further improvements before widespread clinical use.
+Most bradycardic (slow pulse) heart rhythm problems - apart from atrial fibrillation with slow ventricular response - require the stimulation of both top and bottom right heart chambers (right atrium and right ventricle) but the current leadless pacemakers can deliver impulses only to the right ventricle.
+There are some other problems and leadless pacemakers will require further improvements before widespread clinical use.
 Nonetheless, the preliminary results are very promising and the new technology has enormous potential.